Lauren Caris Cooks

 2. Heat the cream in a saucepan until it just starts to simmer.

-3. Pour the cream over the chocolate chunks and stir until chocolate is completely melted and smooth.
+3. Pour the cream over the chocolate chunks and stir until the chocolate is completely melted and smooth.
 Add the butter and stir.

 4. Set aside until ready to assemble the cake.